ARM-software/lisa/Energy-Meters-Requirements.md

 }
 ```

-You can also verify that the probes are correctly detected by the `iio daemon` running on the BeagleBone by running `iio_info` which is part of the `iio-capture`:
+You can also verify that the probes are correctly detected by the `iio daemon` running on the BeagleBone by running `iio_info` which is part of the `iio-capture` infrastructure:

 ```bash
 $ iio_info -n DEVICE_IP